 However, this article is dedicated to everything Christmas market related.
 And it is the perfect excuse to sip some mulled wine while you plan your trip. 😉 (Pro tip – pace yourself!
 You really don’t need to see more than a few markets to get that magical feeling.)

 Here we go…

 Cologne, Germany (aka Köln)

-When we got off the train at our first Christmas Market destination, the waterworks started and kept making surprise appearances all night.
+When we got off the train at our first German Christmas Market destination, the waterworks started and kept making surprise appearances all night.
 I was just so overwhelmed with happiness.
 And Cologne was the perfect place to start our adventure – with SIX different markets to explore.
 Plus, Buddy snagged us the perfect room with views right over one of them.
 Being greeted with those smells of mulled wine, spiced nuts, and waffles was amazing.